wizardsardine/liana/doc/TRY.md

 simulator](https://github.com/cryptoadvance/specter-diy/blob/master/docs/simulator.md) or the
 [Ledger "Speculos" emulator](https://github.com/LedgerHQ/speculos).

-This guide mostly assumes you are running a 64-bit Linux.

-TODO: adapt the guide to Windows and MacOS.

 ## Step 0: preparation

 ### System dependencies

-Here is a list of the system dependencies: the tools and libraries you need to have installed on your system to follow the guide.
+Here is a list of the system dependencies: the tools and libraries you need to have installed on your system to follow the guide if you are running Linux.

 TL;DR:
 - Debian/Ubuntu: `apt install curl gpg libfontconfig1-dev libudev-dev`